JahezAcademy/flutter_rocket/packages/rocket_model/README.md

 - `fromJson(Map<String, dynamic> json, {bool isSub = false})`: Deserializes the model's data from the given JSON map.
 - `toJson()`: Serializes the model's data to a JSON map.
 - `rebuildWidget({bool fromUpdate = false})`: Notifies listeners that the model has changed and needs to be rebuilt.
+- `saveToLocalStorage(String key, String value)`: Saves the given value to local storage with the specified key.
+- `loadFromLocalStorage(String key)`: Loads the value from local storage with the specified key.

 ### RocketState